 In 2014, Graham joined the Nishnawbe Aski Police Service, patrolling the most remote northern fly-in Indigenous communities in Ontario, Canada.
 He later transferred to the Orangeville Police Service in late 2015 and retired from his policing career in 2020.
 Throughout his time in law enforcement, Graham received two nominations and one Chief of Police award for his lifesaving efforts while on duty.

 In 2019, Graham faced his own battles, hitting rock bottom and struggling with addiction.
 With the support of the Edgewood Trauma and Addictions Program in Nanaimo, British Columbia, and his family, he was able to regain stability and continues to use the tools in his arsenal to help himself and others.

 Using music as his medicine and daily songwriting as personal therapy, Graham has embarked on a full-time music journey.
 In 2021, he wrote and recorded his debut EP titled "PTSD" and founded Countrycore Records Inc., a record label focused on producing and managing modern and legacy Canadian talent.
 Graham is currently producing his next album, which is set to be released throughout 2024, along with The Good Brothers' 50th anniversary record.

 Graham actively involves himself in the veteran and first responder wellness communities in the Georgian Bay, Ontario area, where he resides with his wife Kimberley and their son Weylen.

-For booking or media related inquiries, please see the contact section.
+For booking or media inquiries, please refer to the contact section.
+Thank you.